 Here are some examples of U.S. cities with current wastewater reuse regulations:

-• New York City: offers 25% reduction in utility fees if wastewater reuse systems cut the building’s water use by 25%.
+New York City: offers 25% reduction in utility fees if wastewater reuse systems cut the building’s water use by 25%, and a 75% wastewater fee discount for properties that discharge less than 25% of their total annual wastewater flow to the city’s sewer system.

 Even if wastewater reuse is not required or incentivized, local jurisdictions may very likely have rules and regulations governing the design and implementation of onsite reuse systems.
 Engaging regulators early in the process will streamline the process and ensure that the system is designed to and operating in accordance with all local and national standards.
 Epic Cleantec can help with this process.